Jungo TV

 Jungo TV, LLC (or Jungo) is a privately held media company that owns and operates television channels and streaming apps founded in 2016.
 Jungo TV is headquartered in Los Angeles with offices in San Diego, Mumbai, and Manila.

 History

-Jungo TV was founded in 2016 by a team of four successful individuals in entertainment Nasser Kazeminy, Dr. Mehmet Oz, Sandy Climan and George Chung.
+Jungo TV was founded in 2016 by Nasser Kazeminy, Dr. Mehmet Oz, Sandy Climan and George Chung.

 International expansion

 The company specializes in providing film and television content internationally through pay television providers and OTT platforms, and partnership with third-party media companies such as Ethnic Channel Groups, Cinedigm, MX Player, Bharti Airtel, GMA, VTVCab, and ABS-CBN.

 As of September 2020, Jungo TV reached over 2 billion views monthly and entertaining audiences globally across all devices as per the report.

 Partnerships

 In 2018, the company partnered with Seoul Broadcasting System (SBS) to launch the digital first Kpop Asian Pop Culture network Hallypop.

 In September 2019, Jungo TV partnered with the media division of Hinduja Group to bring an international slate of Video-on-demand (VOD) services in India.

 Jungo TV launched their digital-first linear channels "Combat Go" and Hallypop on Stirr, an American ad-supported streaming service owned by Sinclair Broadcast Group.

 In November 2019, Jungo TV partnered with Durga Jasraj's entertainment programming company "Art and Artistes (AAA)" to launch music platform 'Waah'.

 Jungo TV was partnered with Verizon Media to power Global Ad Network.

 Partnered with other notable companies such as Amazon Fire TV, LG and Apple TV+ and MX Player for broader reach.

 In April 2020, the company partnered with Black Belt (magazine) to host the world's first Virtual Global Martial arts seminar called "Fight Back".

 In September 2020, Jungo TV partnered with GMA Network and launched Hallypop, Asian Pop-culture Digital Channel in the Philippines.

 In July 2021, Jungo TV launched a streaming app in the Philippines called Jungo Pinoy, in partnership with Dito Telecommunity.
 It features live TV channels and the largest Tagalog-dubbed movie library in the world.